winryl1/SOURCE-NOTES/School/1. Core Subjects/Philosophy Notes/Philosophy Concept.md

 2. Practical: refers to the skills we attain ^practical
 3. Propositional: claimed truths about the world (theoretical knowledge) ^propositional

 In these three, propositional knowledge is the main focus.
 Epistemology seeks to find whether a propositional knowledge is true or not.
+(See [[Philosophical Thoughts#Epistemology Knowledge vs Opinion]])
 ## Value Theory
 It is a **broad area of philosophy** that studies **values**—things we consider good, important, or worthwhile.
 ### Ethics